V-Z/structure-multi-pbspro/README.md

 Prepare input file and MAINPARAMS and EXTRAPARAMS files according to [STRUCTURE manual](https://web.stanford.edu/group/pritchardlab/structure_software/release_versions/v2.3.4/html/structure.html).

-## Using structure_multi_1_submitter.sh

 Script `structure_multi_1_submitter.sh` will use `qsub` to submit multiple jobs to calculate individual STRUCTURE runs.
-E.g. for K ranging from 1 to 10 and with 10 repetitions it will submit 100 jobs, which can be by cluster/grid computed in parallel.
+E.g. for K ranging from 1 to 10 and with 10 repetitions it will submit 100 jobs, which can be by cluster/grid computed in parallel (queueing system will decide according to cluster load).

 * `-h` Print help.
 * `-v` Print script version, author and license and exit.